ogagaoghene/vet-clinic_postgresql/README.md

 # VETERINARY CLINIC
 PostgreSQL an open source relational database management system was used to create the database for a vet clinic.
-The relation - "animals" in the database was created using PostgreSQL DDL and DML Commands.
-The animals table is altered by addding species field.
-Additional records were inserted into the animals table and queried with aggregate functions count, average, min, max to display relevant information.
-Transactions were made with SAVEPOINT and COMMIT statements.
+The concept of relationships is introduced by creating three additional relations - visits, specializations, and vets to demonstrate many-to-many relationship by writing complex queries to provide answers to specific questions.

 ## Getting Started
 .
 [Installing PostgreSQL](https://www.postgresql.org/download/)